ISISComputingGroup/ibex_developers_manual/Eclipse-4-Migration-TODOs.md

 - The way the scripting perspective is created is confusing and messy, we should try and fix it
 - At the moment the log plotter branch will only display the empty view, need to actually display a plotter with a PV
 - Need to sort out the access to the log plotter from OPIs and Blocks
+- The script generator perspective has only been partially migrated.
+The different parts are not linked by an underlying model so the functionality will not work.
+The layout has not been updated to scale correctly.
+There are several buttons from the original view which no longer appear in the perspective.